MINOLTA SHORT-TO-MODERATE TELE- ZOOM LENSES

 WEIGHT: 1lbs.
 8.8oz.

-An updated version of the MC Rokkor-X 80-200mm 4.5 zoom with the typical changes of the MD Rokkor-X series.
-Very few were made before it was replaced by the 75-200mm f4.5 zoom.
-The f-stops appear in the viewfinders of cameras that are equippped to display them.
+An updated version of the MC Rokkor-X 80-200mm 4.5 zoom (above) with the typical changes of the MD Rokkor-X series.
+Very few were made before it was replaced by the 75-200mm f4.5 zoom (above) -- so it's hard to find.
+The f-stops appear in the viewfinders of cameras that are equipped to display them.

 All Rights Reserved.
 The material on this website is protected by US Federal copyright laws.
 It cannot be copied or used in any manner without specific approval from the owner.